 The above overview addresses just a few of the matters that a Personal Representative must consider.
 Others may include investment management and diversification, safe-keeping of property, federal estate taxes and spousal portability of the estate tax exemption, and court requirements.
 Experienced probate counsel can give a Personal Representative peace of mind, expedite the estate administration, and may very well enable the estate to minimize taxes.

-Those needing assistance in this area of law may contact me at Gregory.email@example.com or by phone at 239-344-1240.
+Those needing assistance in this area of law may contact us at firstname.lastname@example.org or by phone at 239-344-1100.